-The Board of Directors proposes that Ernst & Young LLP (the "Auditors") be re-appointed as the auditors of the Corporation to hold office until the close of the next annual meeting of shareholders and that the Board of Directors be authorized to fix the remuneration of the Auditors.
-The Auditors were first appointed as auditors of Khan on January 15, 2004.
+The Board of Directors proposes that Collins Barrow Toronto LLP (the "Auditors") be appointed as the auditors of the Corporation to hold office until the close of the next annual meeting of shareholders and that the Board of Directors be authorized to fix the remuneration of the Auditors.
+The Auditors were first appointed as auditors of Khan on July 28, 2014 replacing Ernst & Young LLP, who were first appointed as auditors of Khan on January 15, 2004.
+This reporting package for the change of auditors is set out in Appendix B to this Circular.

-Details of the fees paid to the Auditors during financial years ended September 30, 2013 and 2012 can be found in the Corporation's Annual Information Form for the financial year ended September 30, 2011, a copy of which is available on SEDAR at www.sedar.com.
+Details of the fees paid to the Auditors during financial years ended September 30, 2014 and 2013 can be found in the Corporation's Annual Information Form for the financial year ended September 30, 2014, a copy of which is available on SEDAR at www.sedar.com.

-The Board of Directors recommends that shareholders vote for the appointment of Ernst & Young LLP as auditor and the authorization of the Board to fix their remuneration.
+The Board of Directors recommends that shareholders vote for the appointment of Collins Barrow Toronto LLP as auditor and the authorization of the Board to fix their remuneration.